 Download & Other Tools

-- Definition: Estimated percentage of women with a live birth with family income below 200% of the federal poverty guideline (e.g., an estimated 61.8% of California women with a live birth in 2013-2014 lived in families with income below 200% of the federal poverty guideline).
+- Definition: Estimated percentage of women with a live birth with family income below 200% of the federal poverty guideline (e.g., 61.8% of California women with a live birth in 2013-2014 lived in families with income below 200% of the federal poverty guideline).

 - Data Source: California Department of Public Health, Maternal, Child and Adolescent Health (MCAH) Division, & University of California, San Francisco, Center on Social Disparities in Health, Maternal and Infant Health Assessment (MIHA) Survey (Mar.
 2018).